Borno-CO/Migrant_Deaths_SW_United_States/README.md

 The goal of this project is to examine migrant deaths in relation to border crossing traffic along the US-Mexico border.
 Through visualizing the data recorded by the Missing Migrant Project and the Bureau of Transportation Statistics, we aim to provide a means of visual analysis of migration patterns and missing migrants at different points-of-entry along the southern border.
 The resulting visualizations should enable one to assess more dangerous border regions in relation to ports of entry.

-## To Experience Our Project
+## To Experience Our Project Web Site

-To access our project results, click on this link https://www.kaggle.com/akhilv11/border-crossing-entry-data
+To access our project results, click on this link https://borno-co.github.io/Migrant_Deaths_SW_United_States/

 Our deployment is comprised of two web pages: